 Create a backup of the site database at the central administration site and primary sites: Before you update a site, backup the site database to ensure that you have a successful backup to use for disaster recovery.

 Backup a customized Configuration.mof file: If you use a customized Configuration.mof file to define data classes that you use with hardware inventory, create a backup of this file before updating the site.
 After the update, restore this file to your version 1602 site.
 When you update a site, the current file is overwritten with the original (default) version of the file.
-For more information about using this file, see How to extend hardware inventory in System Center Configuration Manager.
+For more information about using this file, see How to extend hardware inventory.

 You should test the site database upgrade process because when you upgrade a site, the site database might be modified.